JoshhhBailey/marching-cubes/README.md

 1. Enter the root directory of the project
 2. Create a 'build' directory and enter it
 3. Run "cmake .."
-4. Run "cmake --build ."
+4. Run "make"
-5. Run 'ase-cgitech-JoshhhBailey.app'
+5. Run './ase-cgitech-JoshhhBailey'

 ### Linux
 1. Enter the root directory of the project